-Whether it’s logo placements on the virtual stage, sponsored sessions, or even food delivery, there is an abundance of sponsorship opportunities at online events.
+Whether it’s logo placements on the virtual stage, sponsored sessions, or even food delivery, there are an abundance of sponsorship opportunities at virtual events.
 And today, we’re going to be talking about the most important of them all, the sponsorship page.

 For your sponsors, this is a great avenue for them to get visibility and exposure, which is why you should be looking to maximise this offering to help generate revenue.
 To help get you started, this article will show you to design attractive and powerful sponsorship pages at a virtual event.